MFaizan18/AlphaQuantTrader/README.md

 These calculations are crucial for ensuring that the model remains sensitive to market conditions, allowing it to adapt to changes in volatility over time.

+**Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF)**

+In this project, a fixed window size of 20 was chosen for calculating rolling volatility.
+This decision was informed by analyzing the Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots of the volatility data.